(L.L.L.T.)

 Q: Which type of laser is best suited to which job?

-There are three main types of laser on the market: HeNe (now being gradually replaced by the InGaAlP laser), GaAs and GaAlAs.
+A: There are three main types of laser on the market: HeNe (now being gradually replaced by the InGaAlP laser), GaAs and GaAlAs.
 They can be installed in separate instruments or combined in the same instrument.

 * The HeNe laser or InGaAlP laser has been used a great deal in dentistry in particular, as it was the first laser available.
 The HeNe laser has been used for wound healing for more than 30 years.
 One advantage is the documented beneficial effect on mucous membrane and skin (the types of problem it is best suited to), and the absence of risk of injury to the eyes.
 A Japanese researcher has even treated calves with keratoconjunctivitis with excellent results, that is, irradiation of the eye through the eye lid.
 Because HeNe light is visible, the eye's blink reflex protects it.